By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 One difference between mandated and permitted reports may be that mandated reporters have lots of protection if they make a report, whether it turns out to be true or not.
 We don’t investigate people.
 We report it once and unless we learn more down the road we are done.

 People who make Permitted reports get in a lot of trouble for making too many unsubstantiated reports.
-In divorce cases there is this temptation to think you ex should never be allowed to see these kids again.
+In divorce cases, there is this temptation to think your ex should never be allowed to see these kids again.
 He cheated on you right?
 Cheating on a spouse is most likely not abuse of the child.
 If you make daily reports on your ex, pretty soon the authorities stop listening to you and they may even come after you for false reporting.

-So the people who might get abuse or neglected are Children, the elderly (seniors) and disabled.
+So the people who might get abused or neglected are Children, the elderly (seniors) and disabled.

 Child abuse and neglect are the most common by far.